Madhavan-60/traffic-2/README.md

 - `src/tracker.py`: simple centroid tracker and util functions
 - `requirements.txt`: Python dependencies

+Notes & next steps
+- To improve accuracy, fine-tune a YOLO model on your dataset
+- Replace centroid tracker with DeepSORT for robust ID assignment
+- Add speed estimation and traffic classification

 Dependency notes
 - If you see a pip deprecation or build warning for packages like `filterpy`, it's safe to skip them unless you need Kalman-based trackers.
 Prefer upgrading pip inside your virtualenv first (see Quickstart).
 If you do need `filterpy`, install it after upgrading pip or by using pip's PEP 517 build options: